Circular based fish feed via insects

 The project was run by Axfoundation and the Swedish University of Agricultural Sciences (SLU) from 2018 to 2022.
 In collaboration with actors from across the entire production and distribution chains, we built an infrastructure to convert vegetable residues into a quality raw protein material that can be used in animal feed.

 The project’s four main objectives:

-- To produce a circular-based feed, without adding any unwanted nutrients into the Baltic Sea’s drainage basin.
+- To produce a circular-based feed, without adding any unwanted nutrients to the Baltic Sea’s drainage basin.

-- To produce at least five tonnes of Swedish environmentally friendly fish of a high gastronomic quality.
+- To produce at least five tonnes of Swedish environmentally friendly fish of high gastronomic quality.